-• Regulation of social workers in England

-3.14 In 2016, the Government announced their intention to set up a specialist regulator for social workers in England.
-The Children and Social Work Act 2017, which provides for the creation of this new body, received Royal Assent in April 2017.
+- Regulation of social workers in England - 3.14 In 2016, the Government announced their intention to set up a specialist regulator for social workers in England.
+The Children and Social Work Act 2017, which provides for the creation of this new body, received Royal Assent on Thursday 27 April 2017.
 We anticipate the transfer of regulation to happen in 2019.